Poshjark/kbu_button/README.md

 ## Description

-The "KBU Button?" project implements functionality that allows users to interact with the device through a simple button press.
+The "КБУ Button?" project implements functionality that allows users to interact with the device through a simple button press.
 This project can be useful in various scenarios, including workflows, team meetings, and other situations where quick attention is required.

 ## Installation